tstanley93/Azure-Multi-NIC/Azure-Multi-NIC/Azure-Multi-NIC/README.md

 * numberOfAdditionalInterfaces
   * Required
   * By default two interfaces are deployed with this template.
 If the VM instance that you have chosen supports more than two NIC objects, you can specify the additional number of NIC's here.
 For example if you can have 4, you would specify 2 here.
 Zero, means only 2 NIC's will be deployed.
+* additionalSubnets
+  * Required
+  * A semi-colon delimited string of subnets, one for each of the additional interfaces.
+If zero, leave this field blank, if one enter a single subnet, if two type two subnet names separated by a semi-colon.
+Exmaple subnet3;subnet4.
 * adminUsername
   * Required
   * User name to login to the BIG-IP.